RMITLibrary/easy_cite/markdown/rmitharvard.md

 - Reference specific webpages rather than a whole website; pinpoint the specific location of information.

 - If you need to include the organisation's homepage in the reference list, and the homepage does not have a title, put the word **Homepage** instead of a title.
-Do not italicise, e.g. Telstra (n.d.), Homepage, Telstra, accessed 13 December 2021. https<nolink>://www.telstra.com.au/
+Do not italicise, e.g. Telstra (n.d.), Homepage, Telstra website, accessed 13 December 2021. https<nolink>://www.telstra.com.au/

 - Include the word **website** after the name of the website.
 But if the name of the website is a URL (e.g. vic.gov.au), do not write the word **website**.
 Do not italicise the name of website.